• Skip to primary navigation

 I tried making this recipe with just almond flour, but the texture wasn’t good.
 The addition of the tapioca flour was exactly what it needed to get the texture just right, and tapioca flour is grain free because it comes from the starchy part of the yucca vegetable.

-Please note I also used the Trader Joe’s Everything But the Bagel seasoning because it tastes great.
-I tested the seasoning for hidden gluten with my Nima Sensor and it tested a-okay.
+Please note I also used Trader Joe’s Everything But the Bagel seasoning because it tastes great.
+I tested the seasoning for hidden gluten with my Nima Sensor, and it tested a-okay.

 Step #3: Create Bagel Dough